The Cassandra Cat

-The film won two major awards at the Cannes Film Festival in 1963, including the C.S.T.
-Prize and Special Jury Prize, Cannes.
-After a digital restoration, the film was shown in the Cannes Classics section at the 2021 Cannes Film Festival and digital versions of were released in cinemas throughout the Czech Republic.
+One of the most celebrated, influential and expressive pictures of the Czechoslovak New Wave cinema, and although on its surface it is a family-friendly, light-hearted, colourful fantasy dramedy film, in its core the film is subtly a political allegory for authoritarianism, false appearances and hypocrisy, with the cat symbolic being able to see the people of the town for their true colours.

 Plot

 Robert is a school teacher in an undisclosed Bohemian village.
 He is under stress from Charlie, the foreboding town mayor who controls the happenings in town, and from his unfaithful and uncaring lover.
 Robert is forced to teach his students a ‘black and white’ view on life and a realist view on art, stifling imagination.

 For an ‘artistic’ painting class, Oliva, a castellan (and storyteller) is invited as the subject.
 Instead of posing as a model, Oliva recounts a story of a cat with sunglasses – whose eyes revealed the true nature of the human condition through colour.
 Red, importantly, was the colour of ‘lovers’ – well-meaning people, whilst colours like yellow and purple were reserved for the unfaithful, envious and unruly.
 The ‘normal’ people eventually killed the cat, for they didn't want others to know who was good or bad.

 In the midst of a circus act coming to town, Robert's cat goes missing and he is led to Diana – an actress who is part of the performance.
 He meets the magician who bears a striking resemblance to Oliva and talks to Robert about his ‘nature’ – joshing Robert about his choice of ‘normal’ clothes.

 During the performance to the entire town, Oliva's tales of the cat come to fruition when the cat is revealed to everyone watching – and Diana takes off its sunglasses.
-The moment of everyone's colours being revealed drives the entire town insane, fighting over themselves.
-Robert, who's true nature is red, finds himself entranced with Diana – and the two embark on a romantic, idyllic outing.
+The moment of everyone's colours being revealed drives the entire town insane, fighting amongst themselves.
+Robert, whose true nature is red, finds himself entranced with Diana – and the two embark on a romantic, idyllic outing.